espegun/good-dev-practice/how_to_git/README.md

 Generally keep independent changes in separate commits.
 Also doing PRs of each commit is simple and quick.

 Best practice advice: When starting a new repo, get all the boilerplate stuff established, commit and push.
 Then you can start add functionailty which should be done in small PRs iterations.
-Practical example: Clone lambda-boilerplate repo to your local machine, remove `.git`, rename the folder, `init`, set up a remote, empty repo as the origin and push there.git remote rm <remote-name>
+Practical example: Clone lambda-boilerplate repo to your local machine, remove `.git`, rename the folder, `init`, set up a remote, empty repo as the origin and push there.

 ## How does it work?